ls1admin/slurm-rest-api/README.md

 Before setting up the api, you will need to install and run Slurm.

-You can setup this api on the machine running slurm, or on an environment that is setup as a sumbit host for your Slurm instance.
-This can be done by setting up `slurm-drmaa`.

 ##### Config
 Clone this repository, and then modify the `config.yml` file to match your slurmdb credentials and usage needs.
 Remove the `#` on each line you would like to use and modify their contents, otherwise the system will use the default values which likely will not align to your database.